ibrahim0891/Dpi-project-3/Notes.md

 ### Logics
 > File marked with this flags are solely responsible for handleling functional logic that makes the frontend communicate with backend and also manage the intection between other components.
-Please DO NOT modify anything of these pages unless you know what you doing.
+Please DO NOT modify anything of these pages unless you know what you are  doing.

 ## Notice
 **If you accidently break anything please contact me before commiting changes to github**